|Nutrition Facts (per serving)|

 Add beets, reduce heat, and simmer until tender, 12 to 15 minutes.
-Drain the well.
+Drain well.

-- When cool enough to handle, slip off the skin.
+When cool enough to handle, slip off the skin.

 Make the Marinade

-- Simmer 5 minutes and make sure that the sugar and salt are fully dissolved into the water.
+Simmer 5 minutes and make sure that the sugar and salt are fully dissolved into the water.

 Quick Pickle the Beets

-- Pour the hot marinade over beets, and then allow the beets to cool to room temperature.
+Pour the hot marinade over beets and then allow the beets to cool to room temperature.

-- Store refrigerated for up to two weeks.
+Keep refrigerated for up to two weeks.

 It is important to note that beets will naturally stain your hands, cutting boards, wooden spoons, and other cooking instruments.
 If you are very concerned about staining, wear an apron to protect your clothing and wear rubber gloves when handling the beets.
 But if it's too late, here are a few tips on how to get rid of the stains: